azukaru/progressive-fetching/docs/dynamic-bundling/index.md

 * A combined version for the overall chunk set and no versioning of individual chunks.

-Some of these choices (e.g. excludes, combined version) are a based on the observation that giving the client full knowledge of the chunk graph gets less practical as the size of the graph expands.
+Some of these choices (e.g. excludes, combined version) are based on the observation that giving the client full knowledge of the chunk graph gets less practical as the size of the graph expands.
 It is further complicated by customized assets where chunk dependencies may vary between different